MaxTemat/U-requests/README.md

 # U-requests
-Android app for management of requests in the university
+Android app for management of requests in a university